learningwithed/learningwithed/README.md

--->
 # Hey, I'm Edwin 👋

+• 🎓 IT
-🎓 IT • 💡 Visual learner • ✍️ Learning in public
+• 💡 Visual learner
+• ✍️ Learning in public

-Welcome!
+##Welcome!
 This is where I share my learning journey and what i build.
 Currently pursuing path to networking engineer

 programs im in: